spotinst/help/src/docs/elastigroup/tools-integrations/docker-swarm/README.md

 When creating a new group, or when updating a group, you need to specify the Manager node by providing: masterHost (specifies the domain/ip of the docker master host), masterPort (specifies the port).

-Expand the “Integrations” portion in the Compute tab and enable the Docker Swarm integration.
+Expand the `Integrations` portion in the Compute tab and enable the Docker Swarm integration.
 Enter the Swarm Manager IP and Swarm Manager port:

 <img src="/elastigroup/_media/docker-swarmREADME_2.png" />